 - Support affordable housing development for special-needs groups throughout the city, including in areas that are predominantly single-family residential.
-The target populations include seniors; persons with disabilities, including developmental disabilities; female-headed households; and homeless persons to reduce the displacement risk for these residents from their existing homes and communities. - Promote the use of the density bonus ordinance, application process streamlining, and Citywide Development Fee waivers to encourage affordable housing, with an emphasis on encouraging affordable housing in high-resource areas and areas with limited rental opportunities currently. - Facilitate the approval process for land divisions, lot line adjustments, and/or specific plans or master plans resulting in parcel sizes that enable affordable housing development and process fee deferrals related to the subdivision for projects affordable to lower-income households. - Give priority to permit processing for projects providing affordable housing for special-needs groups. - Work with public or private sponsors to identify candidate sites for new construction of housing for special needs groups and take all actions necessary to expedite processing of such projects. - Encourage residential development near parks, open space, transit routes, civic uses, social services, and other health resources. - Partner with nonprofit and for-profit affordable housing developers to support their financing applications for state and federal grant programs, tax-exempt bonds, and other programs that become available. - Continue to implement the Affordable Housing Impact Ordinance, which ensures that nonresidential developments consider the impact of commercial development on the supply of affordable housing and allow commercial developers to either provide affordable housing or pay an in-lieu fee to offset the impact of their projects on the supply of affordable housing.
+The target populations include seniors; persons with disabilities, including developmental disabilities; female-headed households; and homeless persons to reduce the displacement risk for these residents from their existing homes and communities. - Promote the use of the density bonus ordinance, application process streamlining, and Citywide Development Fee waivers to encourage affordable housing, with an emphasis on encouraging affordable housing in high-resource areas and areas with limited rental opportunities currently and discouraging the use of density bonus waivers to waive universal design zoning standards and/or height limits, to the extent permitted by State Law. - Facilitate the approval process for land divisions, lot line adjustments, and/or specific plans or master plans resulting in parcel sizes that enable affordable housing development and process fee deferrals related to the subdivision for projects affordable to lower-income households. - Review and amend the Alameda Subdivision Ordinance (AMC Section 30- 73 Real Estate Subdivision Regulations) to ensure that local subdivision requirements do not establish any additional barriers beyond those already imposed by the California Subdivision Map Act. - Amend the Alameda Municipal Code (AMC) to remove any barriers that are internally inconsistent with other provisions of the Municipal Code including Section 30-50 through 30-

-- Pursue federal, state, and private funding for low- and moderate-income housing by applying for state and federal monies for direct support of lower-income housing construction and rehabilitation, specifically for development of housing affordable to extremely low-income households. - Pursue partnerships with the Regional Center of the East Bay to identify funding opportunities and promote housing for persons with disabilities.
+- 53, which prohibits multifamily housing in Alameda and which conflicts with several other provisions within the AMC which permit multifamily housing. - Amend the AMC to establish ministerial design review pursuant to adopted Objective Design Review Standards for all residential projects that meet the eligibility criteria provided by Government Code Section 65913.4; residential units in the R-1 district in compliance with Government Code Section 65852.21, transitional and supportive housing, and low barrier navigation centers as defined by Government Code Section 65660. - Give priority to permit processing for projects providing affordable housing for special-needs groups. - Work with public or private sponsors to identify candidate sites for new construction of housing for special needs groups and take all actions necessary to expedite processing of such projects. - Encourage residential development near parks, high performing schools, open space, transit routes, civic uses, social services, and other health resources. - Partner with nonprofit and for-profit affordable housing developers to support their financing applications for state and federal grant programs, tax-exempt bonds, and other programs that become available. - Continue to implement the Affordable Housing Impact Ordinance, which ensures that nonresidential developments consider the impact of commercial development on the supply of affordable housing and allow commercial developers to either provide affordable housing or pay an in-lieu fee to offset the impact of their projects on the supply of affordable housing. - Pursue federal, state, and private funding for low- and moderate-income housing by applying for state and federal monies for direct support of lower-income housing construction and rehabilitation, specifically for development of housing affordable to extremely low-income households. - Pursue partnerships with the Regional Center of the East Bay to identify funding opportunities and promote housing for persons with disabilities.

 Responsible Agency: Planning and Building Department and Community Development annually engage with the Regional Center of the East Bay.
+Complete AMC amendments necessary for internal consistency and for consistency with